happyoung68/Deeplog-log_anomaly_detection/README.md

    ```
    python deeplog.py predict
    ```
-   It will predict using `name = 'demo_input.csv'` in `predict.py`, here I am using the same file for both training and prediction, but you can change it as needed.😁
+   It will predict using `name = 'demo_input.csv'` in `predict.py`, here I am using the same file for **training, validation, and prediction.** But you can change it as needed.😁
    The anomaly output will be saved as `../result/anomaly_output_for_xxx.csv`.

 5. DIY your own model